-Elizabeth Hurley’s Bikini Body Stuns: Her Anti-Aging Diet, Weight Loss, And Exercise Secrets
+Elizabeth Hurley’s Bikini Body Wows: Anti-Aging Diet, Weight Loss, And Exercise Secrets

 “You have to watch what you eat,” Hurley recently told The View.
 “I don’t do all that green juice, I don’t really take vitamins.
 I buy everything from a local farmer’s market and health-food shops.
 I eat very little processed food.”

-Twirling in my new bikini @elizabethhurleybeach #OliviaBikini @harrods ????????????
+Twirling in my new bikini @elizabethhurleybeach #OliviaBikini @harrods????????????

 A post shared by Elizabeth Hurley (@elizabethhurley1) on